cipherstash-archive/cipherstash-rails-demo-app/README.md

 _NOTE:_

-_The Rails demo app uses Active Admin, which uses a dependency called Ransack for the filters on the side of the dashboard view._
+_The Rails demo app uses [Active Admin](https://activeadmin.info/), which uses a library called Ransack for the filters on the side of the dashboard view._

 _So these filters continue to work when reading encrypted fields, the below needs to be added the Rails app._